+ Lauren Soranno (below left) placed 1st in the undergraduate poster competition at the National American Society of Animal Science meetings.

 + Katelyn McFadden (below left) and Bethany Sullivan (below bottom) with their advisors Dr. Govoni and Dr. Reed, respectively, tied for third place in the 2014 American Society of Animal Science Undergraduate Research Poster competition at the annual ASAS meeting in Kansas City, MI.

 + Katelyn McFadden was also named a University Scholar.
 Katelyn completed her work under the direction of Dr. Kristen Govoni with an advisory committee of Dr. Reedand Dr. Zinn from Animal Science and Dr. Lee from Nutritional Sciences.

-+ Emma Lavigne (left) and Brenna Daly (right), two ANSC undergrads, received honorable mentions for their individual papers in the undergraduate scientific writing category for the Aetna Writing Prize.
++ Emma Lavigne (below second from left) and Brenna Daly (below second from right) received honorable mentions for their individual papers in the undergraduate scientific writing category for the Aetna Writing Prize.
 Both were nominated for papers written in Dr. Zinn's Endocrinology course.